Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 Automatic deletion after 90 days (configurable)

-For data protection officers and legal counsel, this is a decisive difference.
+For data protection officers and legal counsel, that is a decisive difference.

 Feature comparison